As

 2. Place soured milk in the food processor and process until butter forms.

-3. Place the butter & the liquid (which is buttermilk) in a strainer (make sure to place it over a small bowl in order to save your buttermilk for baking!)
+(make sure to place it over a small bowl in order to save your

 5. Wash the butter by adding a little cold water and continue to press the butter with the wooden spoon.